rishyak/nyu-processor-design.github.io/src/getting_started/development/01_homebrew.md

 ---

 [Homebrew](https://brew.sh/) is a free and open-source software package management system for macOS.

-This guide will show you how to install the Homebrew Package Manager on macOS and use it to install the required dependencies for the **NYU Processor Design Team**.
+This guide will show you how to install the Homebrew Package Manager[^why] on macOS and use it to install the required dependencies for the **NYU Processor Design Team**.